-So how do we do this?
-You may be thinking, “‘Sometimes even I feel uncomfortable praying.
+- You may be thinking, “Sometimes I feel uncomfortable praying.
 Especially out loud.
-How am I going to teach my child to do this?’
+How am I going to teach my child to do this?”

-I’ve been there, but you CAN move past it.
-Keep reading to find 4 practical steps to teach your children to pray powerful prayers!
+- Keep reading to find 4 practical steps to teach your child how to pray powerful prayers!

 #1 Just Start